Civitas (movement): Opposition to "gender theory"

 At the end of January 2014, Civitas backed Farida Belghoul, who had initiated journées de retrait de l'école ("stay away from school days") in protest against the supposed teaching of what she called "gender theory" (théorie du genre, more often called Gender studies) in public establishments.
 In this context, Civitas was criticised for a photo series on its website showing a sex education teacher in compromising sexual positions.
 Accused by the Press and his opponents of spreading false rumours (the photo came from Canada), Civitas justified their actions by saying they did not have the means to authenticate its origins and it was not out of character for their chosen subject.
-In response, Le Monde published an article demonstrating that it was trivial and quick to authenticate the origin of the images.
+In response, Le Monde published an article demonstrating that verifying the images' origins was trivial and quick.

-A new row developed some days later, when Civitas called for harassment of the TV network Arte to prevent broadcast of the critically acclaimed film Tomboy, which Civitas called "gender theory propaganda" (propagande pour l’idéologie du genre).
-Civitas stated that Ce film ne répond pas à la mission d’Arte qui est de "concevoir, réaliser et diffuser des émissions de télévision ayant un caractère culturel ("This film does not fulfill Arte's mission as the 'inventor, maker and broadcaster of television programmes of a cultural nature'").
+A new row developed some days later, when Civitas called for harassment of the TV network Arte to prevent the broadcast of the critically acclaimed film Tomboy, which Civitas called "gender theory propaganda" (propagande pour l’idéologie du genre).
+Civitas stated that Ce film ne répond pas à la mission d'Arte qui est de "concevoir, réaliser et diffuser des émissions de télévision ayant un caractère culturel ("This film does not fulfill Arte's mission as the 'inventor, maker and broadcaster of television programmes of a cultural nature'").
 Civitas advocated protesting poliment mais fermement!
 Par téléphone, par fax ou par mail ("Politely, but firmly, by telephone, fax or post").